SystemsApproach/ops/lifecycle.rst

 four different Groovy-based pipelines, each of which you can think of as corresponding to one of the top-level stages in the overall CI/CD pipeline shown in :numref:`Figure %s <fig-pipeline>`.
-That is, one Groovy pipeline corresponds to per-merge build-and-test, one for post-merge build-and-test, one for integrate-and-test, and one for publish-artifact.
+That is, one Groovy pipeline corresponds to pre-merge build and test, one for post-merge build and test, one for integrate and test, and one for publish artifact.
 Each major component also defines a collection of YAML files that link component-specific triggers to one of the pipelines, along with the associated set of parameters for that pipeline.
 The number of YAML files (and hence triggers) varies from